 She is up against the legendary Catherine O’Hara and much like Eugene Levy, we have a feeling the votes will be going to them, and that is not something we mind at all.
 Both are deserving and it would be an exquisite send-off to the series.
 Along with Schitt’s Creek potentially taking the win, too!

 The Flight Attendant is on our list to watch and with Kaley Cuoco’s nomination, it just climbed the chart.
 As far as the other two, well, we could not get into either of those shows and are, without question, deeply confused about these nominations.

-We also aren’t sure why Brooklyn Nine-Nine fell off their radar this year, but both Melissa Fumero and Stephanie Beatriz are long overdo for recognition.
+We also aren’t sure why Brooklyn Nine-Nine fell off their radar this year, but both Melissa Fumero and Stephanie Beatriz are long overdue for recognition.
 They should have been up there instead.
-Sorry not sorry.
+Sorry, not sorry.

 Or hello, earth to HFPA, where do we put in our formal and enormous complaint for snubbing the absolute legend that is newcomer Madison Reyes?
 Reyes is a star–boldly, effortlessly, and in more ways than one Julie and the Phantoms was an exemplary season of television.
 Netflix’s biggest hit might be Bridgerton, and we are entirely here for that, but Julie and the Phantoms took us all by surprise, appropriately so, and this snub stings–especially for Reyes.

 This category is too white.
 Too horrifically white and deeply underwhelming with the exception of Jane Levy and O’Hara.
 (Most categories are, let’s be real.
 And again why the heck are we still invested?)
 Limited Series, also too white.
 And mostly everything, from Best Actor to Actress, too white.